CliffordAnderson/Personal-IVR/README.md

 </auth>
 ```

-The second file ("ids.xml") contain the contact information for members of your IVR.
+The second file ("ids.xml") contains the contact information of members of your IVR.

 ```xml
 <ids xmlns="http://twilio/contacts">